A Survey on Optimization Studies of Group Centrality Metrics: Future work

 Further, examining motif structures like cliques and stars through modified centrality metrics, such as weighted versions, can be a fruitful direction.
 Identifying these structures in relation to new centrality metrics is a promising area for future research.
 For example, researchers might be interested in investigating variants of centrality metrics (e.g., the last column of Tables~\ref{Table1} and~\ref{Table2}) when it comes to cohesive groups.
 This interest arises because we no study examining these groups beyond the scope of the three major group centrality metrics is encountered during our review.

-\cite{newman2005measure} introduces a new measure of betweenness centrality based on random walks.
-This measure considers the contribution of all paths, not just the shortest ones, while placing more weight on the shortest paths and considering generating random walks (see \cite{noh2002stability}).
-Later, \cite{gillani2021group} extends this idea to group to group version where centrality of a node is measured through a set of source and a set of sink nodes.
+{Newman} \cite{newman2005measure} introduces a new measure of betweenness centrality based on random walks.
+This measure considers the contribution of all paths, not just the shortest ones, while placing more weight on the shortest paths and considering generating random walks (see {Noh and Rieger} \cite{noh2002stability}).
+Later, {Gillani et al.} \cite{gillani2021group} extend this idea to group to group version where centrality of a node is measured through a set of source and a set of sink nodes.
 They indicate that ``\textit{We look forward to extend random walk based centrality definition to the group centrality setting in which we measure the centrality of groups rather than individual nodes.}".
 We believe that this might be another avenue for further research.
-Even though this metric might sounds similar to the GED-centrality proposed by \cite{angriman2020group}, we note that random-walk centrality is more related to algebraic-based metrics including the Laplacian equations.
+Even though this metric might sounds similar to the GED-centrality proposed by {Angriman et al.} \cite{angriman2020group}, we note that random-walk centrality is more related to algebraic-based metrics including the Laplacian equations.

 As for the solution techniques, we note that there is no study proposing exact solution approaches for groups without motifs.
 Investigating this could lead to significant contributions.
 Additionally, there is a clear path towards exploring probabilistic group centrality metrics, such as examining the problem of maximum probabilistic clique \citep{miao2014exact} from a group centrality perspective.
 Assuming static, unchanging conditions in large-scale network can be a significant limitation in real-world scenarios where uncertainty and variability are inherent.
 That is why exploring this would be important to understand network dynamics better.